42YerevanProjects/ft_transcendence/README.md

 4. **Real-time Communication**: I integrated SocketIO to enable real-time communication between the server and clients.

+5. **Docker**: I worked with Docker for containerization, packaging the application and its dependencies into containers for easier deployment and scalability.

-5. **Collaboration**: I collaborated with team members who implemented OAuth for secure user authentication and authorization.
+6. **Collaboration**: I closely collaborated with team members who implemented **OAuth** for secure user authentication and authorization.

 I am proud of the contributions I made to ensure a robust and efficient backend, working closely with the frontend team to ensure seamless integration.